SamuelPuertaTerron/Sengine/Docs/CodingStandards.md

 * Use `#pragma once` at the top of all `.h` files
 * Use forward declarations where possible
-* Sort includes in order:
+* Sort includes in order of:

     1. Standard library headers using `#include <>`